 Are saunas good for skin?
 Research indicates that saunas may indeed be a fountain of youth!

 Heat bathing is one of the oldest beauty tricks for skin.
-Deep sauna sweating cleanses the skin, removes bacteria out of the epidermal layer and sweat ducts, clears out pores, and replaces dead skin cells.
+Deep sauna sweating cleanses the skin, removes bacteria from the epidermal layer and sweat ducts, clears out pores, and replaces dead skin cells.
 With boosted capillary circulation, skin looks softer and more youthful.
-Heat bathing is also believed to be effective for maintaining the collagen structure of the skin, helping fight off wrinkles.
+Heat bathing is also believed to be effective in maintaining the collagen structure of the skin, helping fight off wrinkles.